 A. As provided by M.G.L.
 Ch.
-44 §53G, any Town of Conway Board, Committee, Officer or Commission may impose reasonable fees for the employment of outside consultants, engaged by the Official, Board, Committee or Commission for specific expert services when in the opinion of the Official, Board, Committee or Commission the services are necessary for the Official, Board, Committee or Commission to come to a final decision on an application submitted to the Official, Board, Committee or Commission pursuant to the requirements of: The Town of Conway Zoning or General Bylaws, Town of Conway Subdivision Regulations, or any other state or municipal statute, bylaw or regulation, as they may be amended or enacted from time to time.
+44 §53G, any Town of Conway Board, Committee, Officer or Commission may impose reasonable fees for the employment of outside consultants, engaged by the Official, Board, Committee or Commission for specific expert services when in the opinion of the Official, Board, Committee or Commission to come to a final decision on an application submitted to the Official, Board, Committee or Commission pursuant to the requirements of: The Town of Conway Zoning or General Bylaws, Town of Conway Subdivision Regulations, or any other state or municipal statute, bylaw or regulation, as they may be amended or enacted from time to time.
 The Official, Board, Committee or Commission may also impose fees for other consultant services for the review of the plans, surveys or inspections under any of the above-referenced laws or regulations.